 - Athletics

 - Badminton

-- Basketball (skills, drills and fitness)
+- Basketball

 - Cricket

+- Cross Country

 - Dance

 - Fitness

 - Football

 - Gymnastics

-- Hockey

 - Netball

 - Rounders

-- Table Tennis
+- Rugby

 - Tennis

 - Trampolining

 ALL pupils are welcome to any enrichment club regardless of ability or experience so.....

 COME AND GET INVOLVED!

 Y ROUTE ADDITIONAL SUBJECTS

 Pupils on the Y route will also take one of the additional qualifications listed below in one double or two single lessons a week to enhance their qualifications.